LaraFB/3-ano/README.md

     - Task 4: Create Unit tests and fix remaining bugs

   - US 1: As a student, I want to be able to track my daily expenses,so that I can maintain an accurate record of my personal finances.[Story Points: L]
-    - Task 1: Design user interface to allow expense entry
+    - Task 1: Design user interface to allow entrada entry
     - Task 2: Add expenses managing methods
     - Task 3: Create expenses validation methods
-    - Task 4: Create a display of the expense
+    - Task 4: Create a display of the entrada
     - Task 5: Create Unit tests and fix remaining bugs

   - US 2: As a user, I want to manage categories so that I can organize my expenses according to different types.[Story Points: L]
-    - Task 1: Design user interface to allow category management
+    - Task 1: Design user interface to allow categoria management
-    - Task 2: Add category managing methods
+    - Task 2: Add categoria managing methods
-    - Task 3: Create category validation methods
+    - Task 3: Create categoria validation methods
     - Task 4: Create Unit tests and fix remaining bugs

   - US 10: As a student, I want to view the transaction history so that I can review my past financial activities.
 [Story Points: M]